netdioxadmin/netdioxadmin/README.md

 - 👋 Hi, I’m @netdioxadmin
 - 👀 I’m interested in linux and systemadministration
 - 🌱 I’m currently learning docker and kubernetes
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some intresting projects.

 <!---